digital-land/specification/content/specification/design-code.md

         - field: design-code-categories
           description: a list of one or more <a href="#design-code-category">design-code-category</a> references, separated by a semi-colon ';' character
           example: 'exemplar;urban'
+        - field: design-code-rules
+          description: a list of one or more <a href="#reference">reference</a> values for <a href="design-code-rule-dataset">design code rule</a> entries, separated by a semi-colon ';' character.
         - field: documentation-url
           description: the URL for the Web page with guidance on the status of the policy
         - field: document-url